mattar13/PhysiologyAnalysis.jl/README.md

 ### ROADMAP
 Version 1.0: Can open, plot, and analyze datafiles from .ABF files.

+Notebooks are included to help analyze some electroretinography data.
+To install notebooks use this link: https://github.com/mattar13/PhysiologyInterface.jl

 To Do list:
 - [ ] (v0.3.0) Allow for saving .abf files and modifying
 - [ ] (v0.2.0) Open .mat files (For use with MatLab and Symphony)